thebrokenfinger/micro-es6-import-compiler/README.md

 ## Documentation

-A nice README shall be added soon, but till then, you may love to read the concepts [here](https://github.com/jamiebuilds/the-super-tiny-compiler/blob/master/the-super-tiny-compiler.js#L78-L360).
+You may love to read the concepts in more detail over [here](https://github.com/jamiebuilds/the-super-tiny-compiler/blob/master/the-super-tiny-compiler.js#L78-L360).
 Although, that explains for compiling call expression from Lisp-like to C-like statements.
-But should do to explain you a lot.
+But should do to explain you a lot. :)

 ## Inspiration